Sam Mendes: Early life and education

 Mendes was born on 1 August 1965 in Reading, Berkshire.
 He is the son of Valerie Mendes (born Barnett), a publisher and author, and Jameson Peter Mendes, a university professor.
 His father is a Roman Catholic of Portuguese descent from Trinidad and Tobago, and his mother is an English Jew.
 His grandfather was the Trinidadian writer Alfred Hubert Mendes.

 Mendes's parents divorced when he was three years old, after which Mendes and his mother settled in Primrose Hill in North London.
 He attended Primrose Hill Primary School and was in the same class as future Foreign Secretary David Miliband and author Zoë Heller.
 In 1976, the family relocated to Woodstock near Oxford, where Mendes's mother found work as a senior editor at Oxford University Press.
 Mendes was educated at Magdalen College School where he met future theatre designer Tom Piper, who went on to work with Mendes on a National Theatre revival of Harold Pinter's The Birthday Party.

 Mendes had an early interest in cinema and applied to the University of Warwick (then the only university in the UK that offered an undergraduate film course), but was turned down.
-He was then accepted by Peterhouse, Cambridge, where he graduated with first-class honours in English.
+He was then accepted at the University of Cambridge, graduating at Peterhouse with first-class honours in English.
 Having developed a passion for theatre only in his late teens, Mendes became a member of the Marlowe Society at Cambridge and directed several plays.
 His first play was David Halliwell's Little Malcolm and His Struggle Against the Eunuchs, and one of his later productions was Cyrano de Bergerac with Tom Hollander and Jonathan Cake among the cast members.
 During his time at Cambridge, Mendes also became enthusiastic about cinema in earnest.
 He cited Paris, Texas, Repo Man and True Stories as three "seminal film moments" that influenced his stage and film career.

 Mendes was noted as a "brilliant schoolboy cricketer" by Wisden Cricketers' Almanack, scoring 1,153 runs at 46 and taking 83 wickets at under 16 for Magdalen College School in 1983 and 1984.
 He also played cricket for Cambridge University Cricket Club, and in 1997 played for Shipton-under-Wychwood in the final of the Village Cricket Cup, the only winner of the Academy Award for Best Director to have played at Lord's.